Followers

 Managing Defeat

 With the signing of the Treaty of Paris, London recalled General Henry Clinton and sent Carleton to replace him as commander-in-chief in North America.
-His role was to manage the aftermath of defeat by enforcing the provisions of the peace treaty.
+His role was to oversee the aftermath of defeat by enforcing the terms of the peace treaty.
 Carleton ensured an orderly process and advocated for the rights and interests of the remaining Loyalists and British supporters of former slaves in the colonies.
 He refused to evacuate the last British garrison in New York until all Loyalist refugees were safely settled in Québec and Nova Scotia.

-British departed New York City 1783
+The British departed New York City in 1783

 The Peer